- As low as $578/Night

 - Mini Golf Courses

-Myrtle Beach is also home to a number of appealing festivals.
+Myrtle Beach is also home to a number of impressive festivals.
 Check out the Myrtle Beach International Film Festival or the world-famed Blue Crab Festival and as always, choose Wyndham Towers on the Grove for all of your lodging needs.

 About the Area